javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 }
 ```

-Now if an element has `.animated` class, any change of `background-color` is animated during 3 seconds.
+As soon as an element has `.animated` class, any change of `background-color` is animated during 3 seconds.

 Click the button below to animate the background: